A NEW DEGREE, A MILESTONE MOMENT

 This program gives students a broad foundation in child psychology with an emphasis on social and emotional development, along with specific skills in evidence-based diagnosis, treatment and prevention of mental health disorders in children and teens.
 The courses also cover risk and protective factors, parenting interventions and treatment for trauma and anxiety.
 Our graduates will leave able to diagnose psychosocial disorders — and deliver interventions that work.

 During the program, students will have the opportunity to get hands-on experience by working directly with practicing professionals in different settings.
-For those seeking professional licensing, the practicum hours are designed to count toward licensing requirements.

 “The practicum provides students with real-world clinical training, so they can further develop and strengthen their assessment, diagnostic and interventions skills,” said Liliana Lengua, director of the Center for Child and Family Well-Being at the UW.